 No. We get paid by the hunt providers, including licensed outfitters and landowners, for advertising for them.
 We are doing the research to help you get what you are looking for and it doesn't cost you extra for the service.
 In fact, we negotiate prices with them each year to get you the best deals.

 2. How does your service work?

-What we do is advertise and do bookings for outfitters and landowners that either don't want to do their own advertising or answer the phone all day because they are out working normally.
+What we do is advertise and do bookings for hunt providers that either don't want to do their own advertising or answer the phone all day because they are out working normally.
 So we get to know them, their hunt options and their reputation as best we can and may go on a hunt with them at our cost to see how they treat hunters.
 That way we are careful about who we represent.
 Then we get to know you and what you are looking for and match up what we have available to what you are looking for.
 We are hunters and want you to be successful and treated the same way we want to be.
-We take a deposit for a hunt, send you an invoice in a couple weeks and include the outfitter contact info at which time you can contact them to confirm your hunt and ask questions about arrival, hunting, etc.
+We take a deposit for a hunt, send you an invoice in a couple weeks and include the hunt provider contact info at which time you can contact them to confirm your hunt and ask questions about arrival, hunting, etc.

 3. When is the best time to book a trip?

 The earlier the better, preferably before the states license drawing.
 The reason is spots will fill up and you won't have as many choices.
-Also you don't want to wait and see what happens with the license drawing because just because you buy a license doesn't guarantee a spot with an outfitter.
+Also you don't want to wait and see what happens with the license drawing because just because you buy a license doesn't guarantee a spot with an hunt provider.
 So book your hunt, put in for the drawing taking advantage of the preference point system, if necessary get a leftover license and you should be set.